benathi/bensblogs/_posts/2023-02-01-multi-query-attention.md

 **Need a diagram here showing a projection, then the use of key and value tensors during attention.**

 Note that given an input x of hidden dimension d, during incremental decoding, x is still projected to many heads during querying (since the query has h heads).
 Since the query has many heads, the fact that the projection matrix P_K and P_V has 1 head still leads to multiple head-interactions during logits and output computation.
-This will be evident later in section [Incremental Decoding Cost: Multi Query Architecture for Memory Access Bottleneck Reduction — Latency Benchmark and Literature Review](https://quip.com/ERHxAblxndub#temp:C:cJDc8467b94424e4362a59476323).
+This will be evident later in section ...